A Christmas Carol: A Ghost Story of Christmas

 Do you present it as Charles Dickens?

-No. If anything I play a Dickensian version of myself.
+No. If anything, I play a Dickensian version of myself.
 My intention is to bring the story to life as Dickens himself might have done, but I don’t become Charles Dickens.
+If anything, I seek to channel the spirit and brilliance of Dickens’ story and characters rather than conjure any sort of impersonation or impression.
 This helps to strip away any theatrical artifice, and keeps the story fresh, resonant and immediate.

 Why should I see this version instead of any other stage or film version?

 Would you prefer to read a Harry Potter book, let’s say, or to see the movie?
-What Dickens does is trigger the imagination through his prose, imagery and characterizations, which in turn can take you places you never could go if the work was done for you.
-What’s more, the Harry Potter books were written to be read; A Christmas Carol was written to be performed – narrated in the first-person – hence, the “carol” in the title.
-It is story-telling at its very best.
+What Dickens does is trigger the imagination through his prose, imagery and characterizations, which in turn will take you places you never could go if the work was done for you.
+What’s more, the Harry Potter books were written to be read; A CHRISTMAS CAROL was written to be performed – narrated in the first-person – which gives it the dynamic of unfolding in the moment, in real time.
+A sort of experiential storytelling.
+There is also a wonderful musicality to the language,

-This will be your tenth year at Olney; how does the production change from year to year?
+This will be your 14th year at Olney; how does the production change from year to year?

-Every year the show is essentially taken apart and put it back together again.
-The goal is to allow the experience to continue to evolve and deepen – both for myself and especially, for the audience.
-While the words remain those of Dickens himself, I am constantly going back to the original text – looking for new narrative threads, characters to inhabit and ways to keep the story fresh, vibrant and in tune with the time.
+Every year the show is essentially taken apart and put back together again.
+There is never any sense of a “remount."
+The goal is to allow the experience to continue to evolve and deepen – for both myself and especially for the audience.
+While the words remain those of Dickens himself, I am constantly going back to the original text, from the initial published version of the story to Dickens’ revised versions as well as his own performing prompt copy.
+I’m always looking for new narrative threads, characters to inhabit and ways to keep the story fresh, vibrant and in tune with our particular moment in time.
 New perspectives and production elements are also added, always striving to maintain that balance between the simple power of the narrative and the bold theatricality of the story itself.
-At times, I feel like an archeologist, constantly peeling away the layers as I enliven and enrich my own connection with the story and its message, and strive to keep the narrative enjoyable, entertaining, powerful and alive for every audience.
+At times I feel like a sort of literary archaeologist, constantly peeling away the layers as I seek to enliven and enrich my own connection with the story and its message, and strive to keep the narrative enjoyable, entertaining, powerful and alive for every audience.

-For example, this season there will be an even deeper atmospheric dimension to the sound design and special effects, the lighting will be richer and more nuanced, and every character, no matter how small, will contribute in ways that heighten and intensify the narrative.
-There will also be new design elements – clocks, pictures, fog, shadows, gothic imagery – as well as added props and set pieces.
-Last year, we added projections to the design, and we plan to delve deeper into that aesthetic this year.
-Furthermore, we will strive to make the overall experience more immersive, personal and immediate – extending beyond the stage and into the lobby and courtyard.
-There will be candles in the windows and lobby, placards, holiday music, festive period decorations, scents, and more – as if the entire Theatre Lab were transformed into a stately Victorian home.
-Warm and inviting, but with haunted and gothic overtones.
+For example, this season there will be an even deeper atmospheric dimension to the sound design and special effects, the lighting design will be richer and more nuanced, and every character, no matter how small, will contribute in ways that heighten and intensify the narrative.
+As always there will be new design elements – clocks, pictures, fog, haze, dry ice, shadows, gothic imagery, props, books and atmospherics.
+The “attic of Dickens’ mind” with a little Edgar Allan Poe tossed into the mix.
+The entire experience will be more immersive, personal and immediate.
+Warm and inviting but with haunted and gothic overtones.

 How long is the show?

-The running time is about two hours, including one 10-minute intermission.
+The running time is about two hours, including one 15-minute intermission.
 This adaptation is somewhere between the version Dickens presented on his reading tour and the full text.

 How many characters do you portray?

-Just under 50 – 49, to be exact – from the miserly Scrooge to the haunting spirits to the entire Cratchit family.
+Just over 50 – 51, to be exact – from the miserly Scrooge to the haunting spirits to the entire Cratchit family.
 Of course, the narrator leads the way – like the guide on a ghost tour – and every character is fully inhabited in ways that are funny, scary, touching and joyous.

 What can I expect when I enter the theatre?

-You can expect to be welcomed into the theatre as if entering the home of a dear friend.
-I greet the audience at the door, usher them into their seats, perform all the pre-show announcements and let the story take flight as the evening’s narrator and guide.
-It’s all very informal.
-This season, we will even expand the experience beyond the lobby, so the festive atmosphere and ghostly undertones will spill out into the courtyard.
+You can expect to be welcomed (literally) into the theater as if entering the home of a close friend.
+I greet the audience at the door (by name at times), usher them to their seats, deliver all the pre-show announcements and let the story take flight as the evening’s narrator and guide.
+It’s all very informal, personal and intimate.

 Is it for children, as well as adults?